 The term “hosted VoIP” has both broad and narrow definitions.
-In the broadest sense, hosted VoIP could apply to any type of VoIP phone services, from residential to business-class.
-In the business environment, a hosted VoIP service could be provided by a third party (externally hosted VoIP), or “hosted” on servers inside the company using it (premises hosted VoIP).
-Vendors exist for each type of business-oriented hosted VoIP phone service.
+In the broadest sense, hosted VoIP could apply to any type of VoIP phone service, from residential to business-class.
+In the business environment, a hosted VoIP service could be provided by a third party (externally hosted), or “hosted” on servers inside the company using it (on premise PBX).